Paphiopedium orchid at Pennyslvania’s Longwood Gardens

 Chocolate oncidium, commonly known as Sharry Baby

-Orchid arch in East Conservatory at Longwood Gardens
+East Conservatory at Longwood Gardens

-The Collection at Longwood Gardens
+Learning from the collection at Longwood Gardens

-Phalaenopsis orchids from Taiwan
+Phalaenopsis from Taiwan

-Close-up of white phalaenopsis orchids from Taiwan
+Close-up of white phalaenopsis from Taiwan

-Cattleya orchids are exceptionally showy and often fragrant.
-Also known as corsage orchids, they were the most popular variety in the early 20th century.
+Cattleya orchids, also known as corsage orchids, are exceptionally showy and often fragrant.
+They were the most popular variety in the early 20th century.

 Miltoniopsis orchids, commonly known as pansy orchids, are native to Central and South America.
 They are most notable for their large flowers and long stems that can carry up to seven or more blooms at a time.